 Welcome to the Devilbend Reservoir Fishing Guide.
-Devilbend Reservoir is a terrific fishing destination within the Mornington Peninsula.
+Devilbend Reservoir is a terrific fishing destination, 1 hour from Melbourne along the Mornington Peninsula.
+It was originally built in 1956 as a backup water supply for the Monrington region.
+The Reservoir offers a great variety of fishing with estuary perch, trout and redfin and fishing from the banks or non-powered vessels like kayaks.
+It’s a shallow and weedy system which has been heavily stocked over the years.
 The lake itself spans over 250 hectares.
-Recently Parks Victoria funded 1.6 million dollars of upgrades to the facility.
-The site now has renovated fishing pontoon’s newly established state of the art fishing platforms.
-The main floating pontoon is extended by an impressive 36 meters to give land-based anglers access to deeper waters and more space.
+Recently, Parks Victoria funded $ 1.6 million in upgrades to the facility.
+The site now has renovated fishing pontoons with newly established state-of-the-art fishing platforms.
+The main floating pontoon is extended by an impressive 36 meters, providing land-based anglers with access to deeper waters and more space.

 Things to do at Devilbend Reservoir

 It’s a lovely area, with walking trails, natural fauna, birdlife and picnic grounds.
-You can enjoy also the surrounding views.
-It’s a great place for non powered vessels.
-There is also ample car parking space between sunrise and sundown.
+You can also enjoy the surrounding views.
+It’s an excellent place for non-powered vessels.
+There are also ample parking spaces available.
+Please note that vehicle access to the park is usually between sunrise and sundown.
 It’s also become a popular fishing destination for kayakers.
 Thirty‐three hectares of Devilbend Reservoir have been zoned for non‐powered watercraft.
 This includes canoes, kayaks, paddleboards and windsurfers.
 There are yellow markers and signs to help people identify those zones.
 There are also two launch areas.
 The main launch area is near the picnic ground and car park.
 Fishing by land is only permitted in certain zones, so do make sure to look out for signs that identify these fishing zones.
-As with all rural areas always be mindful of snakes.
+As with all rural areas, always be mindful of snakes.

 Fishing Devilbend Reservoir